ntaraujo/gse/README.md

 * Work with more than just people images, but also objects and animals
 * Windows executable
 * Module usability
-* Save projects to decrease computational time on multiple requests
+* Save projects to decrease processing time on multiple requests

 ## Quickstart
 Clone this repo: